visionml/pytracking/ltr/README.md

  - [trainers](trainers): The main class which runs the training.
  - [train_settings](train_settings): Contains settings files, specifying the training of a network.

-## Train Settings
+## Trackers
- The framework currently contains the training settings for the following trackers.
+ The framework currently contains the training code for the following trackers.

 ### DiMP
+ The following setting files can be used train the DiMP networks, or to know the exact training details.
  - [dimp.dimp18](train_settings/dimp/dimp18.py): The default settings used for training the DiMP model with ResNet-18 backbone.
  - [dimp.dimp50](train_settings/dimp/dimp50.py): The default settings used for training the DiMP model with ResNet-50 backbone.

 ### ATOM
+ The following setting file can be used train the ATOM network, or to know the exact training details.
  - [bbreg.atom_default](train_settings/bbreg/atom_default.py): The default settings used for training the network in ATOM.

 ## Training your own networks